mirkosignorelli/info4supervisions/thesis_writing.md

 * avoid as much as possible long sentences which may be hard to read.
 Consider breaking long sentences into shorter ones;
 * make use of bulleted lists to organize complex chunks of information, rather than sticking everyting in a long inline paragraph.

+## Proof-reading

+Before you send a draft of your thesis, it is recommended that you proof-read it.
+[At this page](https://www.unr.edu/writing-speaking-center/student-resources/writing-speaking-resources/editing-and-proofreading-techniques) you can find some suggestions on how to do that.
+In particular, it may be useful to:

+* reread a paragraph / subsection once you finished to write it;
+* read what you wrote aloud;
+* ask someone else to read what you wrote, to double-check that it is understandable to other people.